|The Jefferson Hotel, Richmond VA, Photographed by Patricia Lyons|

 |Thomas Jayne, Photographed by Brie Williams|

-How do you check your design?
-Look at your room with squinted eyes, as this will reduce the effect of colors and make tones more pronounced.
+So, how do you check your design in a painting or a room or a garden?
+One quick way is to look at it through squinted eyes, as this will reduce the effect of colors and make values more pronounced.
 This is a masterful composition by Thomas Jayne.

-An artist knows that the focal point in a painting is where the lightest light meets the darkest dark.
+An artist knows that the focal point of a painting is frequently where the lightest light meets the darkest dark.
 In decorating, the eye is naturally led in the same way.
-You might be surprised to discover that the focal point of your room isn't what you thought it was.
+When you look at your black and white photo, you may be surprised to discover that the focal point of your room isn't what you thought it was.

 |Photographer Miller Mobley|

-Designers use darks, mediums and lights to create rhythm and "flow" just like artists draw the viewer through a painting.
+Designers use a range of dark, medium and light values to create rhythm and "flow" in a room just like an artist draws the viewer's eye through a painting.

-Dark, medium and light values also create excitement or repose.
-It is possible to have a relaxing chartreuse room or an exciting beige room, if they are skillfully composed with the correct balance of values.
+Dark, medium and light values can help set the mood of an interior room or garden room, creating excitement or repose.
+The psychological component of color notwithstanding, you could create a relaxing chartreuse room or an exciting beige room, if it is skillfully composed with the correct balance of values.

 |Amelia Handegan, Photographer: Pieter Estersohn|